makenew/deck-bespoke.js/README.md

 $ npm run deploy
 ```

-This will minify the HTML before deployment.
+This will minify the HTML and images before deployment.
 Deploy the `public` directory as-is with

 ```